Art History Courses

 Photographic Discourse

-This class discusses the cultural and social history of photography from the nineteenth century to the present day, including the influence of photography on colonization; race, sex, and gender identities; the impact of photographic imagery (and photographic reproduction) on avant-garde art movements; and the theoretical and philosophical frameworks developed to examine the aesthetics of the photographic image.
-The role of photography in other areas – including popular culture and mass media, science, and medicine – also plays a role in the curriculum.
-Writing proficiency is required for a passing grade in this course.
-A student who does not write with the skill normally required of an upper-division student will not earn a passing grade, no matter how well the student performs in other areas of the course.
+This is not a traditional history of photography course, singularly discussing the evolution of photographic techniques, different types of photographic media, and related aesthetic issues.
+Rather, this class emphasizes selected topics in the cultural and social history of photography from the nineteenth century to the present day, including the influence of photography on national identity; social identities; the impact of photographic imagery (and photographic reproduction) on European and American avant-garde art movements; and the theoretical and philosophical frameworks developed to examine the indexical image.
+The role of photography in other areas – including popular culture and mass media, science, and medicine – will also play a role in our studies.

 Writing